Ogeon/Arctium/README.md

 purpouse of this framework is to separate code, design and content to avoid cluttering.

+It comes with a template class, text archives, a helper class for parsing and creating nice URLs, a class representing HTML tags and classes for some common components like menus and forms.

 #Quick example
 _Note: The Arctium files assumes that they are placed in a directory called Arctium in the same directory as the executed PHP file.
 This will be